spdermn02/touchportal-node-api/README.md

     - Support for removeState message type
-    - Support for updateActionData message type v2.1.1 - Fixed issue with createState and removeState to setup using the object internally to keep track
+    - Support for updateActionData message type v2.1.1 - Fixed issue with createState and removeState to setup using the object internally to keep track v2.4.0-beta.1
+  Additions:
+    - Support for connectorChange event from TP v2.4
 ```

 ## Usage